samuelsenior/BellBoardExporter/README.md

 * pypdf2 (installed via pip)

 #
-Comments, suggestions, and feedback are all very welcome, just send an email to the address on my GitHub profile.
+Comments, feedback, and suggestions are all very welcome, just send an email to the address on my GitHub profile.